Foreign travel advice

 A high number of violent incidents have been reported in Caucagua east of Caracas.
 You should avoid stopping in this area.

 The normal check-in time for domestic and international flights in Venezuela is 2 to 3 hours in advance.
 For some airlines it is longer.
-You won’t be able to check in or drop bags if you arrive after your airline’s deadline, you should check cut-off times with the airline in advance.
+You won’t be able to check in or drop bags if you arrive after your airline’s deadline, so you should check cut-off times with the airline in advance.
 There are also often lengthy police checks, so avoid arriving late at the airport.

 Departure taxes are normally included in the price of a ticket, except at Puerto Ordaz airport.
 If the tax has increased since you bought your ticket you may need to pay the difference before entering the security baggage check area for departures.
 Check with your airline before agreeing to pay anything extra.